 The public safety industry's goal is to provide services and products that ensure the safety of people and property.
+More than 3.4 million people work in protective service occupations in the United States.
 The industry can be divided into two primary segments: government agencies and commercial agencies.
 Government public safety agencies, at the federal, state, regional, and local levels, continued to outnumber commercial agencies throughout the 2010s.
 Most public safety workers work for government agencies such as the police force, sheriff's department, or fire department.
-Homeland Security, Border Patrol, FBI, CIA, and similar organizations are examples of public safety organizations at the federal level.
+The Department of Homeland Security, Customs and Border Patrol, Federal Bureau of Investigation, Central Intelligence Agency, and similar organizations are examples of public safety organizations at the federal level.

 Commercial public safety companies primarily specialize in security.
 Individuals or businesses hire them to guard people or property, whether the property is a home or commercial facility.
 These security companies may also act as consultants and advise clients on how to keep their facilities more secure, and they may also work on site to develop security systems for sensitive areas.